SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 BIC reaches its minimum at **K = 4**, so four market regimes are used for the remainder of the analysis.

 BIC balances model fit against model complexity, preventing additional regimes from being selected solely because they improve the in-sample likelihood.
+This allowed for simplicity of analysis combined with enough complexity to correctly model the regimes.

 ---

 # 4. Regime Classification

+I initially believed the regimes would be connected to bullish or bearish movement, but the differentiator of latent market regimes turned out to be overall market volatility.
+Each state was characterized simply by differing volatility across the market.

 The four HMM states are ordered according to the volatility of market PC1.